wintan1418/newsweek-project/README.md

 ## �� Contributing
-You can freely contribute to this project.
+You can freely contribute to this project by: cloning this repo directly to your work station and raising issues,both positive and notify if you feel it could be more improved,thank you!.
 ## Show your support
 Give a ⭐️ if you like this project!